LamentXU123/cve/sql_injection2.md

-# chat system has sql injection in /user/leaveroom.php
+# Chat System Using PHP has sql injection in /user/leaveroom.php